-While a flexible work policy has many benefits, it also poses challenges to keep employees connected and engaged— essential factors in creating a respectful, productive work environment.
+While a flexible work policy has many benefits, it also poses challenges to keeping employees connected and engaged— essential factors in creating a respectful, productive work environment.
 The casual feel of working from home can lead people to say or do things on email, chat, or video conferencing that they wouldn't normally do when working onsite.
 And working remotely can make employees feel isolated from coworkers and reluctant to raise questions and concerns.
 Remote work training helps employees maintain respectful and inclusive behavior while working offsite and provides managers with tips and practices for supervising remote employees.

 -Andrew Rawson, Traliant

 One problem with working from home is not getting enough exercise.
-When I used to work at an office, I would walk out to the metro, stand for about 15 minutes, walk to the office building and take the stairs up.
+When I used to work at an office, I would walk out to the metro, stand for about 15 minutes, walk to the office building, and take the stairs up.
 I would get more exercise throughout the day, too, like walking out for lunch and sometimes going to yoga after the day was done.
 Now, working from home, I get much fewer of these "default steps" in.
 I have to be much more deliberate about it.
-I've started walking around the block in the morning as one way to boost my exercise, and this process also helps orient me towards productive work time.
+I've started walking around the block in the morning as one way to boost my exercise, and this process also helps orient me toward productive work time.

 -Melissa Kelly, Virtual Team Building

 A common problem when transitioning to a home-based office is the lack of focus resulting from a sudden absence of accountability and structure.
 As a result, it's easier to get distracted by social media and other time-wasters, and the day is over before you know it.
-This problem can be avoided by planning out your days in advance, batching tasks, and using project management and goal tracking tools [a couple of my favorites are Trello and Strides].
+This problem can be avoided by planning out your days in advance, batching tasks, and using project management and goal-tracking tools [a couple of my favorites are Trello and Strides].

 -Chloe Brittain, Opal Transcription Services

 Running a remote team has presented a set of challenges that I've had yet to face when managing a business.
-Something that does, and absolutely should, keeps me up at night is whether my workers are experiencing burnout.
+Something that does, and absolutely should, keep me up at night is whether my workers are experiencing burnout.
 Obviously, companies have had to make a massive shift to adjust to these unusual circumstances in the past year.
 Are you overworking your employees or expecting too much?
 Motivation is difficult to latch onto when you feel burnt out at your workplace, and motivation is the glue that keeps employees going while working remotely.